Omar al-Bashir: African space agency

-In 2012, al-Bashir proposed setting up a continent wide space agency in Africa.
-In a statement he said; "I'm calling for the biggest project, an African space agency.
+In 2012, al-Bashir proposed setting up a continent-wide space agency in Africa.
+In a statement he said, "I'm calling for the biggest project, an African space agency.
 Africa must have its space agency...
 [It] will liberate Africa from technological domination".
 This followed previous calls in 2010 by the African Union (AU) to conduct a feasibility study that would draw up a "road map for the creation of the African space agency".
 African astronomy received a massive boost when South Africa was awarded the majority shares of the Square Kilometre Array, the world's biggest radio telescope.
 It will see dishes erected in nine African countries.
 But skeptics have questioned whether a continental body in the style of NASA or the European Space Agency would be affordable.

 Ousting from power

 On 11 April 2019, al-Bashir was removed from his post by the Sudanese Armed Forces after many months of protests and civil uprisings.
 He was immediately placed under house arrest pending the formation of a transitional council.
-At the time of his arrest al-Bashir had ruled Sudan longer than any other leader since the country gained independence in 1956, and was the longest-ruling president of the Arab League.
-The army also ordered the arrest of all ministers of al-Bashir's cabinet, dissolved the National Legislature and formed a Transitional Military Council, led by his own First Vice President and Defense Minister, Lieutenant General Ahmed Awad Ibn Auf.
+At the time of his arrest al-Bashir had been the longest-serving leader of Sudan since the country gained independence in 1956, and was the longest-ruling president of the Arab League.
+The army also ordered the arrest of all ministers in al-Bashir's cabinet, dissolved the National Legislature and formed a Transitional Military Council, led by his own First Vice President and Defense Minister, Lieutenant General Ahmed Awad Ibn Auf.

-Post-presidency court cases
+Post-presidency

-Khartoum

 On 17 April 2019, al-Bashir was moved from house arrest to Khartoum's Kobar Prison.
 On 13 May 2019, prosecutors charged al-Bashir with "inciting and participating in" the killing of protesters.
 A trial for corruption (after $130 million was found in his home) and money laundering against al-Bashir started during the following months.
 On 14 December 2019, he was convicted for money laundering and corruption.
 He was sentenced to two years in prison.

 On 21 July 2020, his trial regarding the coup that brought him to power started.
 About 20 military personnel were indicted for their roles in the coup.
 On 20 December 2022, al-Bashir said that he bears full responsibility for the events that took place in the country on June 30, 1989.
 The trial is expected to continue for several more months and if convicted, Bashir could face a death sentence.